Connect with others who understand.

 Physical Trauma and Risk of MS

-Results showed significant associations between people who had experienced head trauma and/or other physical trauma as a child and those who had head trauma later in life with a higher risk of MS occurring in their adult years.
-The authors called for further research on the topic, but nonetheless, their findings point to the potential connection between head trauma in childhood — and head trauma in general — and an increased risk of developing MS.
+A study published in 2014 explored the topic of physical trauma and the risk of MS. It examined 40 individual research studies.
+The results found connections between people who had experienced head trauma or other physical trauma as a child, as well as people who had head trauma later in life, and a higher risk of MS as adults.
+The findings point to a potential connection between head trauma in childhood — and head trauma in general — and an increased risk of developing MS. The authors called for more research on the topic to gather further understanding.

-Although the results have limitations (like only drawing from people living in Sweden), the possible link is worth considering.
-Additional studies, including those examining different populations of people, need to be conducted to further validate these findings.
+Although the results of these studies have limitations (like only drawing from people living in one country) and therefore do not firmly establish a cause-and-effect relationship, the possible link between head injury and MS is worth considering.
+Additional studies need to be conducted to further understand the connection between head injury and MS.

-The research also highlights the issue of the potential long-term negative effects of traumatic brain injuries.
-Thus, making the effort to protect your head from injury — with helmets, other protective sports equipment, and more — is a very important consideration.
+The research highlights the issue of the potential long-term negative effects of traumatic brain injuries.
+Thus, making an effort to protect your head from injury — with helmets, other protective sports equipment, and more — is very important.

 Other Risk Factors in the Development of Multiple Sclerosis

-Multiple sclerosis is neurodegenerative that gets progressively worse over time.
-Although scientists don’t know the exact cause of MS, they do believe it is influenced by a combination of genetic and environmental factors.
+Multiple sclerosis is neurodegenerative and gets progressively worse over time.
+Although scientists don’t know the exact cause of MS, they believe it’s influenced by a combination of genetic and environmental factors.
+These factors are seen as more likely to play a role in MS than injuries from causes like car accidents.

-Known common denominators for people who have MS include:
+Known common risk features of people who have MS include:

 • Low vitamin D levels